 background

-226 Pearl Street, Council Bluffs
+Squirrel Cage Jail Museum, 226 Pearl Street, Council Bluffs, Iowa

-Winter hours: Open Saturday 11am-4pm and Sunday 1pm-4pm.
+Winter hours (November - March): Open Saturday 11am-4pm and Sunday 1pm-4pm.

 No reservations necessary.